roman-milk/roman-milk.github.io/holloween-and-drugs.md

  +++++++++++++++++++++++

  Over the next three days we moved everything out of Jim's house that we wanted.
 Most of it went into storage, but all of Carol's clothes ended up in my house.
 We also went to my bank and opened checking and savings accounts for Carol and rented her a safe deposit box for the bulk of the cash, diamonds and gold coins.
 Most of the cash had to go into the deposit box because deposits of ten grand or more brought scrutiny from the feds.
-Report_Story #4